 - Standard Bridge (400 Mhz Pixel Clock, 1GB/s bandwidth) – This is a traditional bridge included with motherboards that support SLI up to 1920×1080 and 2560×1440@60 Hz.

-- High-Bandwidth Bridge or SLI HB Bridge (650 MHz Pixel Clock and 2GB/s Bandwidth) – This is the fastest bridge and is sold exclusively by Nvidia.
+- High-Bandwidth Bridge or SLI HB Bridge (650 MHz Pixel Clock and 2GB/s Bandwidth) – This is the fastest bridge and is sold exclusively by NVIDIA.
 It’s recommended for monitors up to 5K and surround.
 SLI HB Bridges are only available in 2-way configurations.

 SLI requires at least 2 GB of RAM for a 32-bit system and 4 GB for 64-bit.
-Back in 2003, Nvidia released NVIDIA ForceWare Unified Driver Architecture (UDA), which has built-in support for SLI technology.
+Back in 2003, NVIDIA released NVIDIA ForceWare Unified Driver Architecture (UDA), which has built-in support for SLI technology.
 As such, there’s no need for additional SLI-specific drivers, but you still need them for each graphics card.

 Split Frame Rendering

 SFR analyzes the rendered image to divide the load between the GPUs.
 To achieve this, the frame is split on a horizontal line, depending on geometry.
-For example, if the upper part of the screen is rendering the sky, then this line will be lower in order to balance out the geometry workload on the GPUs.
+For example, if the upper part of the screen is only rendering the sky, then this line will be lower in order to balance out the geometry workload on the GPUs.

 Alternate Frame Rendering

-In turn, HybridPower is not a performance-enhancing mode.
+In contrast, HybridPower is not a performance-enhancing mode.
 It also uses IGP and a GPU on an MXM module, which is used to easily integrate the GPU on laptops.
 As it’s a big power consumer, the MXM module will shut down when the laptop is unplugged from the power supply.
 This isn’t exclusive to laptops as it can also be found in desktop computers.

 NVLink – Is This The Death Of SLI?

-So far, it only works in a two-card setup, but that should be enough given its use of NVLink Bridge.
+So far, it only works in a two-card setup, but that should be plenty given its use of NVLink Bridge.
 Like the SLI Bridges, it connects two cards, but it can provide 10 to 12 times better link speed.